 With nice driving dynamics, interior space practicality, decent gas mileage and "Honda" reliability, we think the Honda CR-V makes a solid choice as a used SUV purchase.

-So lastly, there are actually several different ways to buy a used CR-V at the lowest price, and even at wholesale.
+So lastly, there are actually several different ways to buy an older CR-V at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.